+With your package you will have received a H channel.
 This is designed to be fitted to the non-active door and may need some adjustment in height.
-Use a hacksaw or a drop saw to get the correct height, fit to the non-active door with the rivets supplied.
+Use a hacksaw or a drop saw to get the correct heigh, fit to the non-active door with the rivets supplied.
 The channel will have two small ribs in one side of and this is to face the non-active door leaving a clean U channel for the active door to close into.

-Bring the doors together in the centre and mark the required location of the striker receiver to be installed onto the H channel.
+Bring the doors together in the centre and Mark exactly where you would like to have the lock striker receiver installed onto the H channel.
 Using a 3 mm drill bit drill in the centre of the two elongated holes and attach the striker receiver with the screws provided.
 Close doors and adjust as necessary.

 Bring the doors to the centre and allow to self catch together.
-Make sure the doors are centred perfectly and line up with the receiving interlocks on the fixed glass panels.
-There should now be approximately a 4 mm overlap; install the frame interlocks provided starting with the non-active then moving to the active.
-Using a 5/32-drill bit, drill and pop rivet the frame interlock with the rivets provided.
-In some cases it may be necessary to adjust length the of frame interlock, this can be done with a hacksaw.
-Once installed, open and close the doors to tests that they are locking and interlocking correctly.
-Test that the keys are operating both internally and externally and that the internal chrome snib is working correctly as well.
+Make sure the doors are centred perfectly and line up with the receiving interlocks on the fixed glass panel.
+There should now be approximately a 4 mm overlap.
+Now install the frame interlocks provided starting with the non-active then moving to the active.
+Once these are installed then open and close them to tests that they are locking and interlocking correctly.
+Test also that keys are operating both internally and externally and the internal chrome snib is working correctly as well.

 Open and test doors to make sure that they are locking and interlocking correct.
-Test also that the keys are operating both internally and externally and that the internal chrome Snib is functioning correctly.
+Test also that the peas are operating both internally and externally internal chrome Snib is working as well.